 There are three versions of the Dragonfly red, black, and cobalt.
 Cobalt is the latest and most advanced version.
 They have made some improvements in the volume and DAC functionality.
 To be honest you likely won’t hear that much of a difference unless you’re a true audiophile.

 And since the Dragonfly lives attached to a player, it has no onboard controls.
 You’ve got to do everything through the player itself.
 We didn’t like this too much, but if you’re going to be using it with your laptop, that doesn’t matter too much.

-The Dragonfly will give you a much better output than a setup without a headphone amp/DAC.
+The Dragonfly will give you a much better audio quality than a setup without a headphone amp/DAC.
 The AudioQuest does improve the sound quality, and more audio detail shows through.
 But it still falls short of the Groove.

 The sound is more three-dimensional than what you’d get without an amp/DAC, and definitely has texture.
 Where the Dragonfly does shine is its bass extension.

-Lower notes come out with a noticeable weight without sacrificing the audio quality.
+Lower notes come out with a noticeable weight without sacrificing the sound quality.

 So if you’re into beats with a lot of bass notes, the Dragonfly red will give you a fuller audio picture on the lower end.
 But, the Groove is a better all-rounder and does better with high impedance headphones.